MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxdoc-get-senderoffice-vb.md

-﻿---
+---
-Description: 'Sets or retrieves the SenderOffice property of a FaxDoc object.
-The SenderOffice property is a null-terminated string that contains the office of the sender of the fax transmission.' ms.assetid: '088a8f4b-3d2d-4481-b2f5-dcb49bfbbb85'
+Description: Sets or retrieves the SenderOffice property of a FaxDoc object.
+The SenderOffice property is a null-terminated string that contains the office of the sender of the fax transmission. ms.assetid: 088a8f4b-3d2d-4481-b2f5-dcb49bfbbb85
-title: 'FaxDoc.SenderOffice property'
+title: FaxDoc.SenderOffice property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDoc.SenderOffice property